Wixel/Frank-Sinatra/README.md

-# Frank - Modular/MVC Sinatra Application Boilerplate
+# Hello, Frank - Sinatra

 A simplistic, modular-MVC style [Sinatra](http://www.sinatrarb.com/) boilerplate for rapid application prototyping.
-Included are all the gems an average application would need.
-Deployment too [Heroku](http://heroku.com) is effortless.
+Most batteries included and charged to an app up and running in no time.
+Deployment to [Heroku](http://heroku.com) is effortless.

 The is a starting point and is by no means a complete application.
 You should be able to use this to kick the fire for your own applications relatively fast.
 We use this over at [Wixel](http://wixelhq.com) for fast prototyping.